GDelCorso/NA_DAtabase/README.md

 ### Uncertainty Quantification and Reliability:

 This database generator is suitable for uncertainty quantification and reliability analysis on synthetic images (i.e., to test models developed using Bayesian formalism).
-In particular, different levels of uncertainty (both Epistemic and Aleatoric) can be imposed on the dataset to assess the ability of the model to produce correct reliability estimates.
+In particular, different levels of uncertainty (both epistemic and aleatoric) can be imposed on the dataset to assess the ability of the model to produce correct reliability estimates.

 A detailed description of type of uncertainties and probabilistic models can be found in: